collinear-ai/simulations/README.md

 TraitBasis is a method for highly-controllable generations that does not suffer from the limitations of prompt-based approaches like the user persona fading with number of turns or the user forgetting the intent in a long context.
 We will be releasing our paper shortly.

 Demo notebooks can be found in the `examples/` directory.
-Contact info@collinear.ai for an API key to generate high quality synthetic data.
+Contact info@collinear.ai for an API key to generate simulations using TraitBasis.

 ## Features
 - Generate multi-turn customer interactions directly from the example notebooks.